Ben Barba: Personal life

-Barba has four daughters with his girlfriend Ainslie Currie: Bodhi (b.
-2009), Bronte (b.
-2011), Blaise (b.
-2014) and Bobbi (b.
-2016).
+Barba has four daughters with his girlfriend Ainslie Currie.

 Barba's older brother, Aaron, played rugby league in the Queensland Cup, setting the competition record for most tries in a season with 33 in 2003.

 His younger brother, Marmin, held an NRL contract with the Gold Coast Titans in 2013 and won a Queensland Cup premiership and NRL State Championship with the Ipswich Jets.

 Domestic violence allegations

-In 2013 the NRL investigated Barba after his on and off girlfriend, Currie, claimed he punched her in the face, and sent pictures to a friend showing her bloodied chin.
+In 2013, the NRL investigated Barba after his on and off girlfriend, Currie, claimed he punched her in the face, and sent pictures to a friend showing her bloodied chin.

-On Australia Day 2019 he was allegedly seen on CCTV assaulting Currie at a Townsville casino.
+On Australia Day 2019, he was seen on CCTV assaulting Currie at a Townsville casino.
 The assault lasted for more than half an hour.
 His partner chose not to press charges.

-In March 2019 Barba plead guilty to public nuisance, and sentenced to community service, with magistrate John Smith noting that his ban from the NRL had been an "enormous penalty".
+In March 2019, Barba pleaded guilty to public nuisance, and sentenced to community service, with magistrate John Smith noting that his ban from the NRL had been an "enormous penalty".